strawberryhacker/accounting/README.md

 ## Adding transactions

 The program will guide you thruogh adding a transaction.
 It uses the accounts from the journal, so you must add that first.
 If you want to save a reference together with the transaction, just drag the file into the terminal while filling out the transaction.
 The reference is saved in the data directory, see add.c (top).
+Use ESC to go to the previous prompt.

 *Note: When dragging files into the terminal the path is just copied.
 I tried to support both Linux and WSL, but it is not tested well enough.*